14. M-Plugins on the Mac

 This plugin's name will always start with "M-" so the file name of the plugin generated will be

-M-plugins have the exact same functionality as the MPH.
+M-plugins have the exact same functionality as the MP Host.
+However, in an M-plugin you cannot remove the hosted plugin.

 This M- plugin has all the settings, mappings, and references to the third-party plugin.
 It can be recalled from the MPH Menu or your DAW.